-- 2.9 The preferred options consultation draft of the Local Plan and the (subsequently abandoned) publication draft that was considered by Cabinet on 25th September 2014 included a policy and allocations of safeguarded land.
+The preferred options consultation draft of the Local Plan and the (subsequently abandoned) publication draft that was considered by Cabinet on 25th September 2014 included a policy and allocations of safeguarded land.
 This land is intended as a reserve for considerations for development at the time of a subsequent plan review.
-Its purpose is to help ensure that the Green Belt as defined in the Local Plan endures beyond the Plan period. - 2.10 There has been considerable debate about both the need for such land to be designated and the duration of a 'permanent' green belt.
-The preferred options draft Local Plan and the subsequent publication draft sought to apply the national and saved regional policies in setting out the extent of the Green Belt and identifying a reserve of safeguarded land to ensure that Green Belt boundary was capable of enduring beyond the period for 10 years.
-This was to ensure that the Plan was fully NPPF compliant and to reduce the risk of challenge. - 2.11 In the latest consultation Local Plan preferred sites consultation (2016) the safeguarded land is no longer designated.
-This ensures that COYC can meet long term development needs stretching well beyond the plan period and that green belt boundaries will not need to be altered at the end of the plan period. - 2.12 The Poppleton Neighbourhood Plan welcomes this clear position on Green Belt but needs to see how this will impact on the historic setting and character of the villages of Upper Poppleton and Nether Poppleton and the parish area.
-The Inner Green Belt Boundary for the City of York lies in part within Upper Poppleton and Nether Poppleton.
-The draft 'original' Green Belt inner boundary for the City of York followed the old City of York boundary prior to 1996.
+Its purpose is to help ensure that the Green Belt as defined in the Local Plan endures beyond the Plan period.

+There has been considerable debate about both the need for such land to be designated and the duration of a 'permanent' green belt.
+The preferred options draft Local Plan and the subsequent publication draft sought to apply the national and saved regional policies in setting out the extent of the Green Belt and identify a reserve of safeguarded land to ensure that Green Belt boundary was capable of enduring beyond the period for 10 years.
+This was to ensure that the Plan was fully NPPF compliant and to reduce the risk of challenge.

+In the latest consultation Local Plan preferred sites consultation (2016) the safeguarded land is no longer designated.
+This ensures that COYC can meet long term development needs stretching well beyond the plan period and that green belt boundaries will not need to be altered at the end of the plan period.

+The Poppleton Neighbourhood Plan welcomes this clear position on Green Belt but needs to see how this will impact on the historic setting and character of the villages of Nether and Upper Poppleton and the parish area.
+There are significant areas of Poppleton lying currently within what is considered as Green Belt.

-2.13 Despite the problems in adopting a Local Plan in York, there is some strategic policy available for CYC in the form of Green Belt Policy.
+2.3 Despite the problems in adopting a Local Plan in York, there is some strategic policy available for CYC in the form of Green Belt Policy.
 This says: